⚡ The TL;DR Verdict

 Budget & Cost Significantly higher for accommodation, dining, and activities.
 Expect luxury pricing.
 More affordable, offering good value for money across hotels, food, and rentals.
 Milos

-Beaches & Nature Dramatic volcanic beaches (Red Beach, Perissa), stunning caldera cliffs.
+Beaches & Nature Dramatic volcanic beaches (Red Beach, Perissa), sharp caldera cliffs.
 Less for traditional swimming.
 Incredible diversity: Sarakiniko's moonscape, Kleftiko's sea caves, colorful Firiplaka.
 Pristine & unique.
 Milos

 Food & Dining Fine dining, romantic caldera restaurants, international cuisine, renowned local wines.
 Authentic Greek tavernas, fresh seafood, local specialties (e.g., watermelon pie).
 Great value.
 Depends